-Supplemental Instruction (SI) utilizes regularly-scheduled, informal, peer-assisted study sessions where students compare notes, discuss readings, develop organizational tools, and predict test items.
+Supplemental Instruction (SI) uses regularly-scheduled, informal, peer-assisted study sessions where students compare notes, discuss readings, develop organizational tools, and predict test items.
 Students learn how to integrate course content and study skills while working together.

-The purpose is three fold:
+The purpose is threefold:

 - To reduce rates of attrition within targeted historically difficult courses.

 - To improve student grades in targeted historically difficult courses.